segmentio/segment-docs/src/reverse-etl/index.md

 > info ""
 > Reverse ETL only supports [Actions destinations](/docs/connections/destinations/actions/).
 If you'd like to request Segment to add a particular destination, please note it on the [feedback form](https://airtable.com/shrdu5cW06LsuZvXN){:target="_blank"}.
-> Depending on the destination, you may need to know certain endpoints and have specific credentials to add the destination.
+> Depending on the destination, you may need to know certain endpoints and have specific credentials to configure the destination.

-To add a destination:
+To add your first destination:
 1. Navigate to **Reverse ETL > Destinations**.
 2. Click **Add Destination**.
 3. Select the destination you want to connect to.